 For policymakers: EPA has tools to help you develop and implement successful BPS policies.
 We already provide ENERGY STAR Portfolio Manager®, the free online software platform on which all state and local benchmarking and disclosure policies run, and we have new tools and resources available to assist with BPS policies.

-- EPA resources for Benchmarking and BPS policies
+- Benchmarking and BPS policy resources

-- Other ENERGY STAR resources for policymakers
+- Other general resources for policymakers

 - ENERGY STAR Portfolio Manager